 Follow the Data to Improve Adoption

 It is time to make the CD Pipeline smart with DeployHub configuration data.
-In order to achieve DevOps @ Scale, pipelines must move away from a ‘one size fits all’ approach.
+In order to achieve DevOps @ Scale, pipelines must move away from a ‘one-size-fits-all’ approach.
 Classic configuration management practices can be applied to solving this problem.
 The most efficient way of addressing the problem is using automation and machine learning to determine the risk factor of a microservice that then determines the appropriate CD workflow.
 To get to this level of automation, DeployHub is considering the addition of microservice risk assessments that can be used to determine the type of workflow required.
-DeployHub has the ability to match microservice security and CD pipelines but CD Pipelines will need to adjust.
+Our microservice catalog tool has the ability to match microservice security and CD pipelines but CD Pipelines will need to adjust.

 - Domain Driven Design Catalog to Tame Microservice Sprawl

 - Ship Microservices Safely – Know Your Blast Radius

 - Database Updates Pushed Across Your CD Pipeline